An Extreme Amplitude, Massive Heartbeat System in the LMC Characterized Using ASAS-SN and TESS: Tidally Excited Oscillations

 With an approximate model for the tidal distortions, we can subtract the effect of the impulsive forcing and search for tidally excited oscillations (TEOs).
 TEOs occur at integer multiples of the orbital frequency, thus we carefully consider the orbital harmonics in the FFT spectrum.
 We calculated the Fast Fourier Transform (FFT) of the residuals using the \verb"Period04" software package \citep{2005CoAst.146...53L} and kept only harmonics with signal-to-noise ratios ($\rm SNRs$) $>2$ for further study.
 The frequencies were optimized to reduce the light curve residuals.

 We also repeated this analysis for the TESS residuals.
 The combined TESS light curve shows significant variations outside of periastron with good SNR when compared to the ASAS-SN light curve.
 In order to reduce the impact of the tidal distortions on this calculation for both the ASAS-SN and TESS data, we only select the epochs with phases in the range [0.25,0.85] (see Figure\ \ref{fig:fig1}).
-Due to the time-sampling properties and the limited baseline of the TESS data, the FWHM of the peaks in the FFT power spectrum differ (Figure \ref{fig:fig4}), and we chose to simply use the ideal frequencies corresponding to the respective orbital harmonics.
+Due to the time-sampling properties and the limited baseline of the TESS data, the FWHM of the peaks in the FFT power spectrum differ (Figure \ref{fig:fig4}).

-Figure \ref{fig:fig4} illustrates the FFT power spectrum for the residuals after fitting the best-fit tidal distortion model to the ASAS-SN and TESS data.
+Figure \ref{fig:fig5} illustrates the FFT power spectrum for the residuals after fitting the best-fit tidal distortion model to the ASAS-SN and TESS data.
 The significant orbital harmonics are highlighted in red.
-In the FFT spectrum for the ASAS-SN residuals, we note significant peaks centered at $f{\sim}1 \,d^{-1}$.
+In the FFT spectrum for the ASAS-SN residuals, we note significant peaks close to $f{\sim}1 \,d^{-1}$.
 These are likely caused by aliasing and are absent in the TESS spectrum.
 The TEOs with $\rm SNR>2$ are summarized in Table \ref{tab:orb}.
 We calculated the uncertainty in the frequencies, amplitudes and phases, using the Monte Carlo simulation in \verb"Period04".

-The orbital harmonics corresponding to the $N=10$ and $25$ modes were recovered from both the ASAS-SN and TESS data.
-The mode corresponding to the $N=25$ harmonic ($P=1.312$ d) is the dominant TEO in both datasets.
-We recover a TEO for the $N=17$ mode in ASAS-SN data, but this mode does not appear in the TESS data with high significance.
-Furthermore, we recover a TEO for the $N=8$ mode in ASAS-SN data but find a TEO corresponding to the $N=7$ mode in TESS.
-Upon further investigation, we find that the peak (${\sim}13$ ppt) corresponding to the $N=8$ mode in the ASAS-SN FFT spectrum is at $f{\sim}0.241257 \,d^{-1}$ ($7.92f_{\rm orb}$).
-Since this is significantly different from the $N=8$ orbital harmonic, we label this as an ambiguous detection.
+The orbital harmonic corresponding to the $N=25$ mode ($P=1.312$ d) was recovered from both the ASAS-SN and TESS data with $\rm SNR>3$.
+Furthermore, we recover a TEO for the $N=8$ mode in ASAS-SN data and a TEO corresponding to the $N=7$ mode in TESS.
 The final multi-sector TESS light curve will provide a significantly better characterization of the TEOs.